Measurement of the Newton's cooling law time-constant by Arduino: an idea for STEM education in High Schools: Introduction

 \section{Introduction}

-\lettrine[nindent=0em,lines=3]{T}he COVID-19 pandemic is influencing the teaching worldwide.
-Indeed, the educational system had to shift from face-to-face to distance learning \cite{PhysRevPhysEducRes.17.010117, casaburo2021teaching}.

-Due to the restrictions introduced by the COVID-19 pandemic, to preserve the leaboratory course, many educational institutions enabled the students to perform physics experiments at home \cite{doi:10.1119/5.0020515}.

-For example, in Italy, the Lab2Go project \cite{Lab2Gowebpage,Lab2GoWiki,ORGANTINI2017PRO, andreotti2021il, astone2021studio} proposed on-line seminars aimed at showing experiments that can be made at home using easily accessible materials and exploiting resources as the Arduino board \cite{Arduino}.
+\lettrine[nindent=0em,lines=3]{D}espite laboratory practice being essential for physics, due to lack of time and/or resources, it is often neglected at High School.
+Many schools do not have adequately equipped laboratories.

+During the last few years, many science communicators published educational articles that can easily made by students of High Schools using the Arduino \cite{Arduino} board.
+Some examples of these articles regard a body in free-fall \cite{casaburo2021teaching}, the time constant of a \ac{RC} circuit \cite{Pereira_2016}, the kinetic friction coefficient \cite{_oban_2020}, and many more.

 Arduino is an open source platform made of electronic boards, sensors and expansion boards.
-By Arduino, students can acquire additional competences, as for example coding and programming \cite{Organtini_2018, Organtini_fisica_arduino}.
-The original Arduino board can be bought for as low as about few tens of euo, but there are also cheapest clones.
+With an Arduino, students can acquire additional competences, as for example coding and programming \cite{Organtini_2018, Organtini_fisica_arduino}.
+Original Arduino boards can be bought very cheaply, but there are even cheaper clones available.
 Both the board and the sensors can be easily bought on-line or in electronics stores \cite{Organtini_fisica_arduino}.
 There are also many kits including the board and common sensors available for just 50-60 euro.
-Thanks to the low cost, the Arduino board and related component can be bought directly by students or by schools/universities to be provided to students.
+Thanks to the low cost, the Arduino board and related components can be bought directly by students or by schools to be provided to students.

-In this paper an Arduino-based physics experiment regarding of the Newton's cooling law will be presented.
-It consists in a liquid cooling and measuring the temperature in function of the time by Arduino to estimate the time-constant of the cooling.